Sex and Gender: The Crisis of Identity

 Gender Liberalism: Genderqueer and the New Feminism

 Despite the ideological wall between these two camps, there is hope.
-Emma Watson’s UN address depicts a softer, gentler feminism that exchanges anger for compassion as a motivating force.
-My experience tells me that Watson is the poster-child for gender rights in Generation Y. She is a taste of what is to come.
+Emma Watson’s UN address depicts a gentle feminism that exchanges anger for compassion as a motivating force.
+This is not to say that women should not be angry: clearly they are as entitled to anger as anyone.
+Rather, the significance of Watson’s demeanor at this address is that it demonstrates the falsehood of negative stereotypes about feminism.
 This new breed of Feminism extends well beyond the concerns of just women into the concerns of all human beings: all of us are affected by gender roles.
-It is the New Feminism that will ultimately abandon the terms “Feminism” and “Patriarchy” due to the gender asymmetries they etymologically insinuate.
+It is this New Feminism — a Feminism that delivers on the promise of embracing all — that will ultimately abandon the terms “Feminism” and “Patriarchy” due to the gender asymmetries they etymologically insinuate.

 The New Feminism gained its compassion by infusing genderqueer theory into its repertoire.
 Genderqueer, especially in its manifestation as transsexualism, is a phenomenon that seems to be undergoing exponential growth right now.
 This theory contests gender roles in a whole new way.
 Where Feminism and MRM appear primarily concerned with rights, genderqueer is concerned with how we conceive genders in the first place.
 Recognizing that the gender roles are assigned to us at birth based primarily on the appearance of our genitalia, genderqueer culture encourages the abandonment of the social construct in favor of a new and more personal definition of gender.
 Although sexual genetics are incontestable (intersex individuals notwithstanding) and unchangeable, gender roles as such are almost entirely plastic and, with the arrival of sex-change surgery and HRT, even bodies are partially plastic.
 In any case, a clear distinction between sex (which is a matter of genetics) and gender (which is a matter of identity) is one of the most crucial elements of genderqueer theory.